juanMarinero/juanmarinero.github.io/content/en/blogs/tolkien.md

 > The Tolkien Society publishes a bulletin and a journal at regular intervals, and organises various events throughout the year.

 Find your local branch [here](https://www.tolkiensociety.org/society/smials/) and join!

+**German** speakers visit [Deutschen Tolkien Gesellschaft e.V.](https://www.tolkiengesellschaft.de/) bitteschön.
+Notice this is not an official *Smial* - these organizations are independent.

 ## Memes